pfmoro/Black-Scholes-Greeks/README.md

 Volatility is the only variable that cannot be directly calculated or obtained from the markets but only estimated.
 There are several ways to estimate it, but the two most popular are:

-1 - Calculate the standard deviation of past 30 market closure days. - this is called Historical Volatility
+1 - Obtain an estimation from past market data - this is called Historical Volatility

 2 - Obtain current market prices of options and find the volatility that, when inserted in the Black-Scholes formula returns the current market price. - This is called Implicit Volatility.

+The functon volatility in file VolatilityEstimator returns the historical volatility estimation on a rolling basis: uses only data that was already avaliable at the at each timestamp

 It is important to mention that Black and Scholes is based on the assumption that market returns are normally distributed, which is not allways true (specially during high volatility times).
 A development of the formulas in this repo would be to use a Power law instead of normal distribution.
 However, the estimation of the parameteres of this distribution would require extensive ressearch.